cn0047/stash/ed/ad/graph.md

 **Dijkstra's Algorithm** - find the shortest paths between nodes in a weighted graph.
 Works only for positive weights.

+**Set** - collection of vertices or edges.

+**Disjoint set (aka Union-Find)** - group of non-overlapping sets (sets have no element in common).
+Operations:
+Find - to find which set an element belongs to.
+Union - to merge two disjoint sets into a single set.

 ## Shortest path

 * Bellman-Ford Algorithm.